csantiago132/intellij-ish-darcula-theme/README.md

 was distracting due to the names of the files and directories were too bright, integrated terminal was not as I would like it & 20 more things not worth listing.
-Overall, this is an effort to create a more pleasant, integrated experience with VSCode for those, like m,e, love the darcula theme from the IntelliJ IDE's.
+Overall, this is an effort to create a more pleasant, integrated experience with VSCode for those, like me, love the darcula theme from the IntelliJ IDE's.

 ## Issues and Feedback